 Scholarships generally do not have to be repaid and are awarded based upon academic performance, financial need, or other criteria specifically outlined.
+Scholarships are disbursed each semester and may have minimum GPA requirements to be eligible for disbursement.
 Contract scholarships normally require a service commitment after graduation for a specific number of years.
 Please note that if a student signs a service commitment scholarship while enrolled, he or she may not be able to participate in certain state or federal loan repayment programs after graduation.
 To be eligible to participate in most loan repayment programs, prior commitments must be fulfilled by service or repayment plan.